CMLennon/421-Lab-Notes/README.md

  - A soft introduction to Instrumental Variable estimation (IV).
 Using the `AER` package, try out 2SLS on education/wage data.

  **Lab 9_5**: [Homework Help: Problem Set 4](http://rpubs.com/Clennon/501614)
   - Review of material for PS4.
-Simulate a stationary process, and run two stage least squares on data.
+Simulate a stationary process.

  **Lab 10**: Final review material, with practice prepared in advance.
   - Good luck on your final exam!